projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 meets security requirements, and storing the secret RSA private key securely.

-Guest Secure Boot with OVMF
+Guest Secure Boot With OVMF
 ---------------------------
 Open Virtual Machine Firmware (OVMF) is an EDK II based project to enable UEFI support for virtual machines in a virtualized environment.
 In ACRN, OVMF is